nielsenchristianole/mlops_oracle_mnist/reports/README.md

 > *All members contributed to code by...*
 > *We have used ChatGPT to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.*
 > Answer:

+Student s181486 and s204243 made the cloud setup with artifacts for docker, buckets for configs, the push trigger uploading a new docker container and spending a lot of time getting the vertix ai to train. s204243 also made the profilling run. s204114 made the front end and contributed extensively to the docker setup. s194142 made the wandb train sweep a long with implementing continuous integration and testing. s204131 made the data pipeline and was in charge of the backend api, where the rest helped in ways they could.
+Everyone contributed to writting the report, by diskussing answers and what we had done.

 --- question 31 fill here ---